songjuncao/selected_papers_of_speech/LLM/LLM_mix.md

+- Where Visual Speech Meets Language: VSP-LLM Framework for Efficient and Context-Aware Visual Speech Processing
-MM-LLMs: Recent Advances in MultiModal Large Language Models On the Audio Hallucinations in Large Audio-Video Language Models
+- MM-LLMs: Recent Advances in MultiModal Large Language Models
+- On the Audio Hallucinations in Large Audio-Video Language Models